yt-project/libyt/doc/InteractivePythonPrompt.md

 ```
 Load and run file in [already loaded inline script](./Initialize.md#yt_param_libyt)'s namespace.
 This is like running every single line in these files line by line in IPython, so you can overwrite and update objects.
 Changes will maintain througout in situ analysis.

-All function detected in this new loaded script will be set to idle, and will not run in the following in situ analysis, unless you switch it on using [`%libyt run`](#run-1).
+All new functions detected in this new loaded script will be set to idle, and will not run in the following in situ analysis, unless you switch it on using [`%libyt run`](#run-1).

 #### export
 ```